opentoonz/opentoonz_docs/source/creating_movements.rst

     1. Activate the Global Key option in the tool options bar.

-    2. Do one of the following:

-    - Enter values you want to modify in the Animate tool options bar.

-    - If in **All** mode, operate the handle to move, scale, rotate or shear the object.
+    2. Interactively move, rotate, scale or shear the object in the Viewer.

 .. note:: As this key position is global and refers to all the transformations, the Set Key button turns blue.